-- 1.1: The syllabus includes a link to help students navigate to the Blackboard course.
-It would be helpful if the opening page began with an announcement or page that gave introductory information about what the Blackboard course contains, how to access it, and generally how to get started on the right path.
-The class outlines show that this will be demonstrated on the first day, but having a permanent guide is recommended. - 1.2: The purpose of the course is clearly and succinctly stated in the syllabus. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
+- 1.1: The syllabus does not provide instructions on how students should get started in the course and access the Blackboard page.
+There is one reference to the online "DGD 120 Handout Area" when discussing class requirements.
+Adding a link to this page and would help students navigate there. - 1.2: The purpose of the course is stated clearly and succinctly in the syllabus.
+The structure is unclear.
+The syllabus states that a variety of presentation tools will be used, and there are references to lecture and lab times, but students may appreciate knowing what kind of an instructional sequence to expect, especially as there are different rules for personal electronics during the different class activities. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
 Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus other differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also consider that slang can be misunderstood or misinterpreted. - Don't use all capital letters when composing your responses as this is considered "shouting" on the Internet and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read your message. - Be respectful of your others' views and opinions.
-Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
+Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view.

+- Be careful when using acronyms.
 If you use an acronym it is best to spell out its meaning first, then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
-After that you can use the acronym freely throughout your message.

-- Use good grammar and spelling, and avoid using text messaging shortcuts. - 1.4: Course and institutional policies adequately cover attendance and late work, but important areas like academic dishonesty were not addressed.
-The KVCC Student Code of Conduct should be listed as a reference for students, and a hyperlink to it would support student navigation. - 1.5: Required technology is not discussed in the syllabus.
-The description of the Assignment 3 and the final exam mention the TestOut software package, but no details are given to explain whether students will be purchasing this software. - 1.6: Two prerequisite courses are indicated, but no knowledge vital to the success of incoming students is listed. - 1.7: Minimal skills for students entering the course are not listed. - 1.8: A link to an instructor bio is included on the course information page, and according to the class session outlines, an introduction is included in the first day of class. - 1.9: Nothing in the syllabus or outlines indicates that students are asked to introduce themselves.
+After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts. - 1.4: Course and institutional policies adequately cover EMCC support resources, lab policies, attendance, makeup work, etc., but the important area of academic dishonesty was not addressed.
+The Maine Community College Student Code of Conduct could be listed as a reference for students, and a hyperlink to it would support student navigation. - 1.5: The primary technology is Adobe Illustrator, but students will also be utilizing Dropbox and other supplemental tools.
+These are listed within broader class requirements, but there is no area specifically addressing technology requirements. - 1.6: The only listed prerequisite skills is that students know how to backup and organize stored files.
+Nothing addresses prerequisite graphic design knowledge. - 1.7: Minimal skills relating to graphic design are not listed. - 1.8: No introduction is given in the syllabus.
+It is recommended that a section of the Blackboard course include an instructor bio to serve as a personal introduction to the students. - 1.9: Nothing in the syllabus indicates that students are asked to introduce themselves.

-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 0 and consistent with the course-level objectives or competencies.
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 3 and consistent with the course-level objectives or competencies.
 2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 3 perspective.
-2.4 The relationship between learning objectives or competencies and course activities is clearly 3 1 stated.
+2.4 The relationship between learning objectives or competencies and course activities is clearly 3 2 stated.
 2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 0
+3 3 Total 1 4